-The ones who benefit the most with this "palette or mixture of personalities" are organizations, companies and large corporations since understanding employees personalities can yield improved productivity, fewer conflicts, more cooperation between employees and better handling of finances.
+The ones who benefit the most from this "palette or mixture of personalities" are organizations, companies, and large corporations since understanding employees' personalities can yield improved productivity, fewer conflicts, more cooperation between employees, and better handling of finances.

 Among the characteristics of a D personality are:

 For a person with a D personality, it may be difficult to slow down and pay attention to the wants and needs/well-being of others.
 They may have a hard time displaying their sensitive side as they do not want to be seen as vulnerable and do not like it when they are being taken advantage of.

 Now a person with this type of personality may not pay attention to the little details at all.
 So, if you are working with someone with this personality, it is best to be brief, on-point, and direct with your plans or discussions with them.
 Based on the DISC personality test, they focus more on making solutions rather than deeply assessing the problems.
 Hence, they may need to try hard to be patient and deliberate the task at hand amongst their team.
 This can be quite a weakness for those who fall into this DISC personality grouping.
 Sometimes, "D' personalities can make changes on their own, but many choose to reach out to a professional counselor or other mental help professional that is capable of helping them strengthen interaction skills.

 As stated by discprofiles.com, the people with this personality are Commanding, Resolute, and Pioneering.